 Additionally, the contractor license classifications used by North Carolina tend to support the notion that even demolition constitutes an improvement.
 For instance, the classifications for Building Contractor and Residential Contractor both specifically cover "all building construction and demolition activity[.]"

 These cases and classifications suggest that the term improvement has a broad meaning in North Carolina that includes all types of "construction work."
 This makes sense.
-If construction exceeding $30,000 in cost is being undertaken, this almost certainly would constitute an "improvement" and require a license.
+If construction exceeding $40,000 in cost is being undertaken, this almost certainly would constitute an "improvement" and require a license.

-A fairly recent unpublished opinion for a case decided by the North Carolina Court of Appeals, however, suggests that not all repair work may fall within the definition of general contracting and require a license.
-By issuing an unpublished opinion, the Court has made it clear that the opinion has no precedential value and is not controlling for future cases.
 Nonetheless, the opinion is instructive as to how careful North Carolina courts will look at the word "improvement."
 In the 2018 case, an unlicensed contractor filed a lawsuit against the owner of a shopping center that was damaged during Hurricane Matthew.
 The unlicensed contractor alleged that it was owed $212,776.15 for "mitigation work" and $139,854.58 for "reconstruction work."
-The owner responded by asserting that the contractor was not entitled to recover because it was unlicensed and the cost of the work exceeded $30,000.
+The owner responded by asserting that the contractor was not entitled to recover because it was unlicensed and the cost of the work exceeded $30,000 (the not-to-exceed amount at that time).
 The trial court agreed with the owner and dismissed the unlicensed contractor's lawsuit.
 The unlicensed contractor appealed to the Court of Appeals.

-On appeal, the Court recognized that North Carolina's law is not clear as to what types of repair work are covered under the definition of improvement.
 The Court noted that while the construction of new walls, floors, etc. would certainly require a license, "the cases do not provide black letter rules for determining whether the mere repair of an existing wall or other improvement is considered 'the construction of an improvement' covered under [the general contracting statute]."
 The Court determined that because there are no black letter rules, determining whether certain work constitutes an improvement for purposes of licensure depends on the totality of the factual circumstances in each case.
 The case involved an early dispositive motion, which meant the Court didn’t have evidence of the specific services provided and could not delve into the issue further.
-Unable to resolve the issue without more development of the actual facts, the Court reversed the dismissal and sent the case back to the trial court to determine whether the nature of the specific work performed by the subcontractor required a license.
-The unlicensed contractor incurred the cost of the dismissal and the appeal.

 Although the opinion, in this case, gives limited guidance as to what types of repair work may not be covered under the definition of improvement, it does suggest that simply repairing or patching building components, like a wall, may not require a license in all circumstances.
 The case, however, cannot be understood to mean that simply calling work "repairs" means that no license is required.
 Whether a license is required for repairs depends on the factual circumstances of each individual case.

-This case and the others touching on the issue make one thing clear: except for work that constitutes an obvious "improvement" and requires a license if the cost is more than $30,000, there are no bright-line rules or tests to determine whether certain work constitutes an improvement.
 Rather, that determination is a factual one that must be made in each individual case.
 Because of this uncertainty, it is imperative for remediation contractors to carefully review and analyze the nature and scope of the work involved to determine whether a license is required and, if so, to comply with the requirements for licensure before committing labor, materials, and services to remediation work.
-This is not an issue that contractors can afford to get wrong or they may find themselves unable to collect what is owed to them for the work they performed.

 --